Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 categories: [ agile ]
 featured: true
 ---
-Agile has become an excuse for endless meetings, and it's time to push back.

->Individuals and interactions over processes and tools

->The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

-It's okay to follow advice from a methodology that tells you software is complex, and you will need to listen to smart people and be prepared to pivot.
-It's not okay for a methodology to prescribe specific communication tools like exact meetings, Kanban boards or open office.
-Communication is going to vary by the technology available and has to be approached like any other technology choice.
+### Two bowls and hidden technology choices
+In my software career, I've seen two approaches - endless meetings or working alone.
+For open source or the IETF, things look radically different but as soon as paying customers are on the table, reasonable collaboration seems off the table.

-In my recent experience with having an explainer video made meetings were used only for brain-storming.
-The explainer video company had approval software that captured what was being approved and by whom and review software that allowed you to comment frame by frame in a story board or video.
+In my recent experience with having an explainer video made meetings were used only for brainstorming.
+The explainer video company had approval software that captured what was being approved and by whom and feedback software that allowed you to comment frame by frame in a story board or video.

-None of this software was available 20 years ago when the agile manifesto was written, and we don't read 20-year-old reviews to determine our editor or build tools.

-### Two bowls of porridge
-My entire software developer career I've seen two approaches - endless meetings or working alone.
-When developer process doesn't involve customers, like open source or the IETF, things look radically different.
-As soon as status and release dates are on the table, reasonable collaboration seems off the table.

-That's not the case for similar collaborations like the video process above, designers and Figma or InVision like tools, and any number of business processes.
+That video process, designers and Figma or InVision like tools, and any number of business processes incorporate modern tools.
 So why are software developers still doing communication much the same way as thirty years ago?

-There's a clue in Martin Fowler's [article on CI/CD](https://martinfowler.com/articles/continuousIntegration.html) from 2006:
+Martin Fowler observed in his 2006 [article on CI/CD](https://martinfowler.com/articles/continuousIntegration.html):

 >When I've described this practice to people, I commonly find two reactions: "it can't work (here)" and "doing it won't make much difference".
 What people find out as they try it is that it's much easier than it sounds, and that it makes a huge difference to development.
 Thus the third common reaction is "yes we do that - how could you live without it?"

-The software industry is frequently too busy to adapt process.
-When I was first introduced to Scrum 15 years ago I thought "Wow, we're trying something new!"
-But I would not see another commonly adopted change to developer communication until Covid forced remote work mainstream.
+that our industry is slow to adapt process.
+When I first experienced Scrum 15 years ago I thought "Wow, we're trying something new!"
+But the next commonly adopted change to developer communication was Covid forcing remote work mainstream.

+>Individuals and interactions over processes and tools<br/><br/>
+>The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.<br/><br/>
+> -_Agile Manifesto 2001_

+{% include callout.html
+content="It's **not okay** for a methodology to prescribe communication technology like face-to-face, Kanban boards or open office." type="warning" %}

+Face-to-face depends on a transportation system and laptops to code on during the meeting and also *replaces other communication technologies like Zoom*.
+If we lived in a Star Wars world would we consult the agile manifesto to tell us whether to have hologram meetings or use hyperdrive?
+Similarly, using sticky notes doesn't make a Kanban board less of a technology choice.

 ### Meeting all the time is too hot
 Collaboration determines what we work on next and how we implement what we are working on now so there cannot be a more